The Facts about HIPAA and Email/SMS Communication with Patients

-Covered entities can implement mobile applications to send HIPAA compliant SMS messaging, which aren’t exactly SMS-based messages.
+Covered entities can implement mobile applications to send HIPAA compliant text messages, which aren’t exactly SMS-based messages.
 Still, it achieves the objective of sending a message to a mobile device.
 A HIPAA compliant messaging app provides a private cloud, secure encrypted network with access controls and audit controls to satisfy the HIPAA requirements.
 Convenient control panels allow covered entities to offer role-based authorization and apply messaging policies.
-HIPAA compliant SMS messaging solutions don’t typically store messages on the device, so there’s a limited risk of unauthorized access.
+HIPAA text messaging solutions don’t typically store messages on the device, so there’s a limited risk of unauthorized access.
 Apps installed on mobile devices require passwords to gain access, often access for both the device and the app, which means extra security.

 That being said, most healthcare providers send SMS messages to patients with limited PHI in them.
 SMS is considered a low-medium risk, in comparison to email, so it’s unlikely a healthcare provider would experience any problems by relying on SMS messaging as their primary communication method, so long as the right precautions are in place (which we mention in the sections above).
 SMS is extremely effective and the preferred communication method for patients, so it makes sense to develop a HIPAA-compliant policy for sending SMS messages.

 Use Bridge as your HIPAA compliant patient messaging solution